marialyck/SocialData/index.md

 # When is it safe to drive in the UK?

+Have you ever wondered what is the safest path from A to B?
+What places to avoid in the traffic? ### So have we.

+But looking to line after line of data trying to wrap your head around what is the safest path can be a struggle.
+Hopefully you will bee abl to get a better idea of that afteer reading this article.
+With interactive plots you will b ablee to visualise through the roadsafety.

 [![Youtube video example](https://media.giphy.com/media/OH2rL6DVTNpte/giphy.gif)](https://www.youtube.com/watch?v=Z_CfUWdqcpI "The apetiser video")

 In this article, you will have the opportunity to investigate, if you drive at a safe time and distance.
 What factors do you believe has and impact on the day to day safety on the road?